Muffinman989/cvcode/content/experiences/samsung.md

 A ML model deisgned to generate a predictive frame given a sequence of previous frames within realtime frame rates.

 * Experiment with CNN based U-Net Architectures
-* Profile models on Device for realtime proformance
+* Profile models on Device for realtime performance
 * Vulkan Proof of Concept (POC) for shared NPU memory

 ##### References